IgnacioGri/Casosdeuso/replit.md

-✓ Updated form styling to remove unnecessary padding that was reserved for removed AI buttons ✓ Updated help button design to show only "?" icon without text for cleaner interface ✓ Revised help content to reflect streamlined AI Assist system without individual element buttons
+✓ Updated form styling to remove unnecessary padding that was reserved for removed AI buttons ✓ Updated help button design to show only "?" icon without text for cleaner interface ✓ Revised help content to reflect streamlined AI Assist system without individual element buttons ✓ Added AI Assist buttons for wireframes and alternative flows description fields (January 28, 2025) ✓ Implemented wireframesDescription and alternativeFlowsDescription fields with dedicated AI processing ✓ Enhanced AI service with generateIntelligentWireframesDescription and generateIntelligentAlternativeFlowsDescription functions
+✓ Added comprehensive schema support for new description fields with proper database column definitions

 ## System Architecture